-- H. When tension is present, syringe plunger will typically dislodge back out of syringe, or an immediate hiss of air escaping will be heard. - I. Remove the syringe and needle and leave the catheter in the pleural space. - J. If recurrent decompensation of the patient occurs related to suspected redevelopment of tension pneumothorax, repeat the procedure next to the previously successful needle thoracostomy site.
+- H. When tension is present, syringe plunger will typically dislodge back out of syringe, or an immediate hiss of air escaping will be heard. - I. If using the 10-gauge SPEAR catheter the plastic catheter should be separated after signs of proper placement.
+This is achieved after the needle has been inserted to an estimated depth of: - a. <1 y.o. = $\sim \frac{1}{2}$ cm past the rib - b. >1 y.o <12 y.o. = $\sim$ 1- 3 cm past the rib - c.
+12 y.o Adult = $\sim$ 3 cm past the rib - J. Remove the syringe and needle and leave the catheter in the pleural space. - K. If using the 10-gauge SPEAR catheter remove the one-way valve from the needle hub and attach it to the catheter hub. - L. If recurrent decompensation of the patient occurs related to suspected redevelopment of tension pneumothorax, repeat the procedure next to the previously successful needle thoracostomy site.

 - 1. Creation of pneumothorax if none existed previously.
 This is an unfortunate occurrence if needle thoracostomy is done too aggressively.
-Do not hesitate to relieve a strongly suspected tension pneumothorax, but perform an accurate assessment to validate the suspicion of tension pneumothorax. - 2.
+Do not hesitate to relieve a strongly suspected tension pneumothorax but perform an accurate assessment to validate the suspicion of tension pneumothorax. - 2.
 Laceration of lung, which is rare, can cause significant pulmonary injury.
 Avoid excessive length needles. - 3.
 Hemothorax from vascular injury.
 Avoid needle thoracostomy medial to the mid-clavicular line.
-Avoid needle thoracostomy just inferior to a rib, where the intercostal vessels run underneath the rib margin. - 4.
+Avoid needle thoracostomy just inferior to a rib, where the intercostal vessels run underneath the rib margin.
+Avoid needle thoracostomy inferior to the right 6th intercostal space to avoid the upper margin of the liver. - 4.
 Infection.
 Minimize risk by clean insertion site and maintaining aseptic technique, using sterile catheters/needles.